michaelmsonne/AzureDevOpsBackupTool/README.md

 There is send an email report to the specified email address when the backup is done with status and usefull information about the backup job and more information.

-Check out the examples her:
+Check out the examples here:

 # Email report sample: